ZaighamKhan1991/spring-2022-prj5-Patent-Data-Analysis/app/README.md

-# Project 2: Shiny App Development
+# Project 5: Abandoned Patent Analysis of USPTO
 ### App folder

-The App directory contains the app files for the Shiny App (i.e., ui.R and server.R).
+The App directory contains the ipynb file for running the program.
+Just download this file to start using it.
- - ui.R and server.R are two key components for the Shiny App

-To launch app locally, download the repository, open [ui.R](./ui.R) and [server.R](./server.R) in RStudio, and hit Run App.